amirmasoudabdol/Bilbo/docs/examples/bakker_et_al_2012.md

 title: Bakker et al., 2012
 ---

+!!! attention
+    Please check out Abdol et al., 2021[@Abdol_2021] for the updated version of this project.
+In addition, you can find all the codes, and analysis on [GitHub](https://github.com/amirmasoudabdol/bakker-et-al-2012-reproduction-using-sam).

 # The Rules of the Game Called Psychological Science[@Bakker_2012]

 In this report, we will attempt to discuss the replication and reproduction of the simulation study conducted by Baker et al., 2012[@Bakker_2012].
 The simulation is designed to recreate a common routine of applying a set of questionable research practices, and consequently evaluate their effects on the observed effect size bias, and chance of finding significance results.